 You may also be eligible for a training allowance during the duration of the programme.
 Contact your local Education & Training Board (ETB) for more information.

-There will be 4,000 new apprenticeship training places.
-The apprenticeship incentivisation scheme for employers will be extended to end of June 2021.
+The apprenticeship incentivisation scheme for employers is extended to the end of June 2021.

 For further information on becoming an apprentice employer check out Generation Apprenticeship

 A Government of Ireland initiative, delivered by Education and Training Boards, Skills to Advance has been established to enable targeted support for specific groups in the Irish workforce and to meet the challenges of rapid technological advances and the changing work environment.
 It offers upskilling and reskilling opportunities to employees and SMEs through Further Education and Training.
 In addition, Skills to Advance can assist SMEs in identifying their training needs and provide training to their workforce.
 Through Skills to Advance, we can provide your business with accessible training opportunities, which fit in and around your business and work schedules.

 Find out more Skills to Advance | Solas | Learning Works.